-- In a large bowl bowl cream butter and sugar until light and fluffy, add vanilla and mix well.
+- In a large bowl bowl cream butter, sugar and orange zest until light and fluffy, add vanilla and mix well.

 - With a motor of a stand mixer still running add slowly add flour and ground almonds, continue mixing until a smooth dough forms.

 - Form cookies by rolling little pieces of dough in your hands and then roll them in ground almonds.

 - Place on a parchment lined cookie sheet and make an indentation in the center of each ball with your thumb or a teaspoon.